Tom Reber & Sweeten: How To Grow Your General Contracting Business, Part 1

 When owning your own contracting business, day-to-day questions or larger issues will come up where answers are uncertain or the path forward isn’t clear.
 A contracting community as a sounding board can be helpful in your goal to keep your business moving and growing.

 In this first of two blog posts, Sweeten talks with Tom Reber, founder of The Contractor Fight.
 Tom explains how to start job-costing, discussing profit and overhead with clients, and common issues that general contractors are facing within his coaching groups.
 You can also check out his podcast.

 Sweeten matches general contractors with high-quality home renovation projects, vetted for readiness and appropriate budget.
-Contractors pay only when they win a project, and budgets start at $15,000 and average over $80,000.
+Contractors pay only when they win a project.
+Budgets start at $15,000 and average over $67,000.

 What is the easiest way to start job-costing?

 Tom: A lot of general contractors overcomplicate this.
 It is as simple as doing the math on a regular basis.
 Ask yourself, “What am I spending per day to do this job?”
 “How many guys worked today, and what did I pay them?”
 “What did we spend at Home Depot?”
 Most people are just afraid to do the math, but if you do it daily or even weekly, it can be a lot less overwhelming.

 How do you recommend GCs discuss profit and overhead with clients?